Rumpunzel/rpg-thingy/rules/talents/fight.md

 # Vigor Feats

-### Juggernaut
+### Bolster

-When defending with Fight and Vigor, each **6** counts as two successes.
+When defending with Fight, each **6** counts as two hits.

 ### Reckless

-When creating a Boon with Vigor during a Fight conflict, you may make it enduring by gaining a `Reckless` Bane with rating equal to the created Boon's rating.
-The `Reckless` Bane does only hinder you from defending, not from attacking.
+When creating a boon with Vigor during a Fight conflict, you may make it enduring by gaining a `Reckless` bane with rating equal to the created boon's rating.
+The `Reckless` bane only hinders you when defending.

 ### Steadfast

-When defending with against multiple opponents, roll an additional die for each opponent attacking you.
+When defending with Vigor against multiple opponents, roll an additional die for each opponent attacking you.